Get Relief from Back Pain in San Marcos Today!

 arrow icon

 Preventing back pain involves maintaining good posture, staying active, strengthening your core muscles, and avoiding heavy lifting or improper lifting techniques.
-Maintaining a healthy weight and using ergonomic furniture at work and home can also help.
+Weight management is an important part of preventing back pain, as maintaining a healthy weight reduces strain on your spine.
+Using ergonomic furniture at work and home can also help.

 When should I seek medical attention for back pain?